 **The information below is applicable to all the Colleges.
 If you have any questions regarding this information, please contact the Insurance & Claims Specialist.

 Risk Management will assist member institutions with policy development.
-This assistance includes obtaining sample policies (where available), locating applicable resources, and draft policy review.
-It is highly recommended that certain policies be reviewed by legal counsel depending on policy subject and scope.
+This assistance includes obtaining sample policies (where available), locating applicable resources, and draft policy review with at least ten business days advance written request.

 Director of Risk Management